 For parents who need to save for their kid’s tuition or people who want to save for their retirement, then the Path model works excellently.

-Over the long term, tax harvesting and other Wealthfront features can make them more attractive than Acorns and other platforms geared towards smaller investors.
+Over the long term, tax-loss harvesting and other Wealthfront features can make them more attractive than Acorns and other platforms geared towards smaller investors.

 #5 – Betterment